rick-r/marriage-figaro-norway/captions.md

 illibata serbò, coprir di questa, simbolo d'onestà, candida vesta.

-"You know we're planning our wedding during the wrap party...
+You know we're planning our wedding during the wrap party...
 ? will you be father of the bride?
 ? we thought you might like to give susanna away?